 STOVETOP | Or stir constantly if on stovetop until melted and smooth, remove from heat just before all chocolate is melted.

-Chocolate will continue to melt, when stirring after removing from microwave.
+Chocolate will continue to melt when stirring after removing from the microwave.

 FRESH TIP | Remove after 30 seconds stirring well with spatula, only heat in 20 second intervals stirring well after each heating, the cream will continue to melt the chocolate as you stir, this will help avoid breaking.

-- Allow to cool on counter for 15-20 minutes before using if you need it thicker.
+- Allow to cool on the counter for 15-20 minutes before using if you need it thicker.

-- As it thickens it will harden, to soften up, my preference is to toss in a pan over low heat, stirring constantly until smooth.
+- As it thickens, it will harden.
+To soften it up, my preference is to toss it in a pan over low heat, stirring constantly until smooth.

 Ways to Use Chocolate Ganache